thumbnail image

 New York Times Book Review

-Author of Power in the Wild: The Subtle and Not-So-Subtle Ways Animals Strive for Control over Others (2022, University of Chicago Press)
+Author of Power in the Wild: The Subtle and Not-So-Subtle Ways Animals Strive for Control over Others

 "...a scrupulously scientific but highly accessible tour of power’s manifestations...Dugatkin’s depiction of power in the wild yields a stunningly provocative reflection."